Manu404/edmund/README.md

 ## things this stuff do

+- you + 3 opponents stat tracking
 	- life
-- received cmdr dmg
-- inflicted cmdr dmg
+	- received/inflicted cmdr dmg
-- infect received
-- infect inflicted
+	- received/innfliced infect dmg
-- mana pool (single player)
+	- mana pool (you only)
+- roll dices
 - web
 	- remote text display
 	- player edit
 	- game history logs
+- text-to-speech commander effects
+- up to 130fps 84x48 nokia grade lcd screen ! (idle, when it's snowy)

 ## button to press on the stuff to make it do things